University of South Carolina, Arnold School of Public Health, HSPM J712 Revised Sept. 27, 2011, 11pm.

 The views and opinions expressed in this page are strictly those of the page author, .
 The contents of this page have not been reviewed or approved by the University of South Carolina.

 Warning!
-Reading tiny print may exascerbate myopia.
-Oh Noooooooooo!
-You have read this!
+Reading tiny print may cause myopia.
+Too late!
+You are reading this!